HarmonicLabs/ts-best-practices/optimizations/README.md

 in this way, `_thing` is truly private;

-the `thingScope` object only exsists as long as the class exsists, any other variable, if any, in the constructor function will be deallocated.
+the `thingScope` object only exsists as long as the class exsists, any other variable in the constructor function, if any, will be deallocated.

 the binded function DOES NOT save the entire scope;